kishoresundar135/chatApp/README.md

 ----------------------------------------------
 IMPLEMENTED(5/31/2017)

 - Messages are timestamped and ordered by ascending timestamps.
+Clicking on the message body displays the timestamp.
 - Created a 'clear conversation' button to delete all messages.
 - Some other minor changes.